draustin/pyqtgraph_extensions/README.md

 In principle, it should be possible to import pyqtgraph_extended instead of pyqtgraph and have the same behaviour but with new functionality available.
 So the two optics for use are:

     import pyqtgraph as pg
-    import pyqtgraph_extendsions as pgx
+    import pyqtgraph_extensions as pgx

 or

-    import pyqtgraph_exended as pg
+    import pyqtgraph_extended as pg